Make a Video Call with LLM: A Measurement Campaign over Six Mainstream Apps: Benchmark Design

 \parahead{Network protocol.} For traditional RTC applications such as video conferencing, the RTP protocol is most widely used, e.g., in Zoom and Google Meet.
 Therefore, we want to investigate whether the commercial AI video chat applications follow the same practice.

-\parahead{Video traffic patterns.} For traditional video chat, applications usually require the bitrate and framerate (e.g., 750 kbps and 24 fps in Zoom~\cite{imc2022measurementzoom}) to be higher than a certain perceptual threshold.
-For video analytics, framerate is allowed to decrease to several fps because the neural networks process the stream.
-Since the receiver of AI video chatbot applications has changed from human beings or simple neural networks to LLMs, we would like to know how the design considerations behind the bitrate and framerate are affected as well.
-Furthermore, the sending pattern (e.g., pacing or bursty) might also be affected by the decision of bitrate and framerate.
+\parahead{Video traffic patterns.} For traditional video chat, applications usually require the bitrate and frame rate (e.g., 750\,Kbps and 24\,fps in Zoom~\cite{imc2022measurementzoom}) to be higher than a certain perceptual threshold.
+For video analytics, frame rate is allowed to decrease to several fps because the neural networks process the stream.
+Since the receiver of AI video chatbot applications has changed from human beings or simple neural networks to LLMs, we would like to know how the design considerations behind the bitrate and frame rate are affected as well.
+Furthermore, the sending pattern (e.g., pacing or bursty) might also be affected by the decision of bitrate and frame rate.

 \parahead{Input modality.} Unlike traditional video chat, AI video chat relies on an LLM backend, whose performance depends on the modality of inputs it processes (e.g., text, audio, video, or multimodal combinations).
 For example, some applications might transcribe the audio to text and then feed it into the LLM, while others directly preserve and process the raw audio signals.
 It is necessary to understand the differences in input modality across applications as well.